 - Pour in the coconut milk and water, stir and bring up to a simmer.400 ml coconut milk, 100 ml water

-- Pop in the sugar, tamarind, vegan fish sauce (or soy sauce) and stir.1 tablespoon sugar, 1 teaspoon tamarind, 1 tablespoon vegan fish sauce
+- Pop in the sugar, tamarind, vegan fish sauce (or soy sauce) and stir.1 tablespoon brown sugar, 1 teaspoon tamarind, 1 tablespoon vegan fish sauce

 - Simmer for 10-12 minutes, until the potato is cooked.